awsdocs/amazon-sagemaker-developer-guide/doc_source/use-debugger-built-in-profiler-rules.md

 ]
 ```

-When you start the training job, Debugger collects system resource utilization data every 500 milliseconds and the loss and accuracy values every 500 steps by default\.
+When you start the training job with the `ProfilerReport` rule, Debugger collects resource utilization data every 500 milliseconds\.
 Debugger analyzes the resource utilization to identify if your model is having bottleneck problems\.
-The `loss_not_decreasing`, `overfit`, `overtraining`, and `stalled_training_rule` monitors if your model is optimizing the loss function without those training issues\.
 If the rules detect training anomalies, the rule evaluation status changes to `IssueFound`\.
 You can set up automated actions, such as notifying training issues and stopping training jobs using Amazon CloudWatch Events and AWS Lambda\.
 For more information, see [Action on Amazon SageMaker Debugger Rules](debugger-action-on-rules.md)\.

 ## Use Debugger Built\-in Profiler Rules with Custom Parameter Values<a name="debugger-built-in-profiler-rules-configuration-param-change"></a>

-If you want to adjust the built\-in rule parameter values and customize tensor collection regex, configure the `base_config` and `rule_parameters` parameters for the `ProfilerRule.sagemaker` and `Rule.sagemaker` classmethods\.
+If you want to adjust the built\-in rule parameter values and customize tensor collection regex, configure the `base_config` and `rule_parameters` parameters for the `ProfilerRule.sagemaker` and `Rule.sagemaker` class methods\.
 In case of the `Rule.sagemaker` class methods, you can also customize tensor collections through the `collections_to_save` parameter\.
-The instruction of how to use the `CollectionConfig` class is provided at [Configure Tensor Collections Using the `CollectionConfig` API](debugger-configure-hook.md#debugger-configure-tensor-collections)\.
+For instruction on how to use the `CollectionConfig` class, see [Configure Tensor Collections Using the `CollectionConfig` API](debugger-configure-hook.md#debugger-configure-tensor-collections)\.

 Use the following configuration template for built\-in rules to customize parameter values\.
-By changing the rule parameters as you want, you can adjust the sensitivity of the rules to be triggered\.
+By changing the rule parameters as you want, you can adjust the sensitivity of the rules to be initiated\.
 + The `base_config` argument is where you call the built\-in rule methods\.
 + The `rule_parameters` argument is to adjust the default key values of the built\-in rules listed in [List of Debugger Built\-in Rules](debugger-built-in-rules.md)\.